moq-wg/moq-transport/draft-lcurley-warp.md

 ~~~
 ANNOUNCE OK
 {
-  Track Name Count (i),
-  Track Name (..)...
+  Track Namespace
 }
 ~~~
 {: #warp-announce-ok format title="Warp ANNOUNCE OK Message"}

-* Track Name Count:
-The number of tracks that were successfully authorized.

-* Track Name:
+* Track Namespace:
-List of tracks identified by their Full Track Name selected from the `Track Info` list in the `ANNOUNCE` message.
+Identifies the track namespace in the ANNOUNCE message for which this response is provided.

 ## ANNOUNCE ERROR {#message-announce-error}